0x-jerry/vscode-private-notes/README.en.md

 example:

-Do not auto encrypt and decrypt `jpg/png` file.
+Do not auto encrypt or decrypt `jpg/png` file.

 ```json
 {